purpose-driven-engineer/mastering-git/readme.md

-# Hello World, Git
+# Hello Ola, Welcome to Git

+- Time to break some bones
-- Adding a new feature.
+- Adding a new feature